erdemergin/mcp-server-atlassian-jira/README.md

     - **Parameter Example:** `{ jql: "project = DEV AND assignee = currentUser() AND status = Open" }` or `{ jql: "text ~ 'performance bug'" }`.

 - **Get Issue (`get-issue`)**
     - **Purpose:** Retrieve comprehensive details for a _specific_ issue using its key or ID.
-Includes description, comments, attachments, links, etc.
+Includes description, comments, attachments, links, etc. **Now with development information** showing related commits, branches, and pull requests.
     - **Use When:** You know the issue key (e.g., "PROJ-123") or ID (e.g., "10001") and need its full context, description, comments, or other details for analysis or summarization.
+    - **Development Information:** Automatically fetches and displays associated Git commits, branches, and pull requests linked to the issue (requires Development Information integration in your Jira instance).
-    - **Conversational Example:** "Show me the details for Jira issue PROJ-123."
+    - **Conversational Example:** "Show me the details for Jira issue PROJ-123 including linked commits."
     - **Parameter Example:** `{ issueIdOrKey: "PROJ-123" }` or `{ issueIdOrKey: "10001" }`

 ## Interface Philosophy: Simple Input, Rich Output